 Even if you are not aware of anyone being buried or injured, contact your local Avalanche Center or the National Avalanche Center to inform them of the situation.

 Hurricanes will leave your neighborhood powerless and messy.
 Strong winds reach the area and are sustained throughout the duration of the storm.

 So if the storm is moving slowly when it hits land.
 You would be experiencing 80MPH winds in one area that could last for hours.
 Which over time, does more and more damage.

-How To Prepare For A Sinkhole
+How To Survive A Sinkhole

 When it comes down to sinkhole survival tips, the key is to know the signs of a sinkhole so you can spot it way before coming close to falling in.